Waxing Crescent on

 Moon before descending node

-10 days after ascending node on 20 January 2090 at 12:25 in ♎ Libra.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 3 February 2090 at 19:04 in ♓ Pisces.
+10 days after ascending node on 20 January 2090 at 12:25 in ♎ Libra the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 3 February 2090 at 19:04 in ♓ Pisces.

 Moon after southern standstill

-4 days since the previous standstill on 27 January 2090 at 04:34 in ♐ Sagittarius when the Moon has reached South declination of ∠-18.339°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠18.250° at the point of next northern standstill on 10 February 2090 at 19:04 in ♊ Gemini.
+4 days since the last southern standstill on 27 January 2090 at 04:34 in ♐ Sagittarius when the Moon has reached South declination of ∠-18.339° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠18.250° at the point of next northern standstill on 10 February 2090 at 19:04 in ♊ Gemini.

 Syzygy in 14 days